 A HOAX bomber who threatened to blow up a Sheffield office walked free from court after magistrates heard he suffered from mental health problems.

-James Curtis, of Gaunt Road, Gleadless, called A4E, in Bessemer Road, Attercliffe and left a message on the answering machine.
+James Curtis, aged 34, of Gaunt Road, Gleadless Valley, called A4E in Attercliffe and left a message on the answering machine.

-He said he had planted a bomb which would go off at 9am and stated: “The disabled have rights too.”
+He said he had planted a bomb, used a known Irish code word, and stated: “The disabled have rights too.”

-But the office was shut when he left the message on Saturday, August 25, at 4am, and was not heard for two days, when staff returned to work and police were called.
+But the office was shut when he left the message in August and his threat was not heard for two days until staff returned to work.

-Officers traced the call to Curtis and he was arrested, admitting he had left the message.
+Officers traced the call and Curtis was arrested, admitting he had left the message.

-He told officers he did not like the Government’s Workfare project scheme and blamed A4E.
+He told officers he did not like the Government’s Workfare project scheme and blamed A4E - the Sheffield firm with a Government contract to get people into work.

 Curtis said: “I wanted to make life as difficult as possible for them.”